roman-bezusiak/Spring-REST-API-Example/README.md

 java -jar target/se-0.0.1-SNAPSHOT.jar
 ```

-4. To stop the app, press **Ctrl + C** in the terminal
+4. To stop the app, press "**Ctrl + C**" in the terminal

 ### Testing

-You will need a browser for this purpose. **Remark: _this step should be done only is you have successfully completed the 3rd step of the previous section_**.
+You will need a browser for this purpose.
+**Remark: _this step should be done only if you have successfully completed the 3rd step of the previous section_**.

 #### Firefox